 Experience the Nightlife

 Bandra West has the highest density of party places in Mumbai, although you'll need to start early as there's a 1:30 a.m. nightlife curfew.
 Janata Bar is the local no-frills watering hole (Janata means "common man" in Hindi).
 For a casual pub environment, head to Toto's Garage.
 Iconic Hawaiian Shack is popular with the young crowd, so much so that the owners kept it open due to public demand despite wanting to retire.
-Hip Bonobo has live music on Wednesdays and electronica gigs with DJs on weekends.
+Hip Bonobo often has live music throughout the week and electronica gigs with DJs on weekends.
 If you'd prefer retro music, Door Number 1 plays nothing else.
-The Daily is the only place in Bandra that stays open as late as 4 a.m. on weekends.
+The Daily is the only place in Bandra that stays open later than 1:30 a.m. on weekends depending on the crowd.
 Bandra Base hosts live music performances in an intimate setting.
 For a classy club environment, drop into Drop.
-On Wednesday nights, The Den host's one of the city's most happening "micro" parties, Mixtaped!, with a different guest DJ every week.
-On Thursday nights, stylish Olive Bar and Kitchen is the pla...ce for celebrity spotting.
+Every month, The Den host's one of the city's most happening "micro" parties, Mixtaped!, with a different guest DJ every week.
+The stylish Olive Bar and Kitchen is the place for celebrity spotting.